Arksine/moonraker/docs/configuration.md

 #  string) and the value of the measurement (either integer or float number).
 #
 #  This allows for sensor that can return multiple readings (e.g. temperature/
-#  humidity sensors or powermeters).
+#  humidity sensors or power meters).
 #  For example:
 #    {% set notification = payload|fromjson %}
 #    {set_result("temperature", notification["temperature"]|float)}